shrrynsh/shrrynsh/README.md

-# Hi there, I'm Shreyansh Modi! 👋
+# Hi there, I'm Shreyansh! 👋

 Welcome to my GitHub profile!
 I'm an Electrical Engineering student at **IIT Roorkee** ⚡, passionate about technology, AI/ML, and emerging fields like blockchain and quantum computing.
 Here's a glimpse into my journey and interests: